linhhktran/Carbon-Emission-Analysis/README.md

 | 2016 | 1640182         |
 | 2017 | 340271          |

+**Discussion:** Emissions peaked in 2015, followed by a sharp decline.
+This could indicate a shift in production practices or regulation changes.

 ***Question 2.7: Which industry groups has demonstrated the most notable decrease in carbon footprints (PCFs) over time?***

+Calculates the maximum and minimum emissions for each industry group over time and computes the difference to identify notable decreases.

 ``` sql
 WITH yearly_emissions AS (